amoeba/roweb2/content/blog/2018-06-27-dataspice.md

 ## The post body (remove this header prior to publicatoin)

-As researchers, we generate and consume data all the time.
+As scientists, we generate and consume data all the time.
 But data, all by itself, often lacks enough information for us to answer questions such as:

 - How do I cite the data?